Dependency tracking for solution components

 Solutions are made of solution components.
-You will use the Solutions area in Microsoft Dynamics CRM to create or add solution components.
+You’ll use the Solutions area in Microsoft Dynamics 365 to create or add solution components.
 You can perform these actions programmatically by using the AddSolutionComponentRequest message or any messages that create or update solution components that include a SolutionUniqueName parameter.

 Solution components often depend on other solution components.
-You cannot delete any solution component that has dependencies on another solution component.
-For example, a customized ribbon will typically require image or script Web resources to display icons and perform actions using scripts.
-As long as the customized ribbon is in the solution, the specific Web resources used by it are required.
-Before you can delete the Web resources you must remove references to them in the customized ribbon.
+You can’t delete any solution component that has dependencies on another solution component.
+For example, a customized ribbon typically requires image or script web resources to display icons and perform actions using scripts.
+As long as the customized ribbon is in the solution, the specific web resources it uses are required.
+Before you can delete the web resources you must remove references to them in the customized ribbon.
 These solution component dependencies can be viewed in the application by clicking Show Dependencies.

 Solution component dependencies help make sure you have a reliable experience working with solutions.
 They prevent actions that you normally perform from unintentionally breaking customizations defined in a solution.
 These dependencies are what allow a managed solution to be installed and uninstalled simply by importing or deleting a solution.

 The solutions framework automatically tracks dependencies for solution components.
 Every operation on a solution component automatically calculates any dependencies to other components in the system.
 The dependency information is used to maintain the integrity of the system and prevent operations that could lead to an inconsistent state.